bokkypoobah/VitTokenCrowdsaleContractAudit/audit/README.md

 ## Risks

+Participants contribute ethers (ETH) to the crowdsale contract and the tokens are generated for the contributor's account.

-ETH contributed by the crowdsale participants is held by the crowdsale contract until the end of the refund period.
+The ETH remains locked in the crowdsale contract until the refund period.
+The tokens are not transferred to the participant's accounts until the end of the crowdsale.

+After the crowdsale contribution period, contributing participants have to claim all or part of their tokens, or claim a refund of all or part of their ETH contributions.

+If the participant claims all or part of their tokens, the equivalent ETH is transferred to the crowdsale wallet.
+If the participant claims a refund on all or part of their ETH contribution, the equivalent amount of tokens is transferred to the crowdsale wallet.

+Participants can only claim their ETH refunds during the refund period, but can claim their tokens any time after the sale ends.

 The ETH exit points from the crowdsale contract follow:

-* ETH exit point during the contribution period
+* ETH exit point during the contribution period - **low risk**

   During the contribution period, the only exit point for ETH is the refund of the participant's sent ETH in excess of any contribution limits.
 This is in the `function ()` fallback function, and the amount is limited to the ETH amount